NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 	-nastring . -csvout -polish
 ```

-The program <code>table_annovar.pl</code> is the core command for annotation. <code>-protocol</code> specifies the annotation sources to use:ExAC version 0.3 (referred as exac03), dbNFSP version 3.0a (referred to as dbnsfp30a), dbSNP version 147 with left-normalization (referred to as avsnp147).
-Each 'protocol' corresponds to one field in the <code>-option</code> argument: gene-based (referred to as g), gene-based with cross-reference annotation (referred to as gx), region-based (referred to as r) and filter-based (referred to as f).
+The program <span style="color:crimson">table_annovar.pl</span> is the core command for annotation. <span style="color:crimson">-protocol</span> specifies the annotation sources to use:ExAC version 0.3 (referred as exac03), dbNFSP version 3.0a (referred to as dbnsfp30a), dbSNP version 147 with left-normalization (referred to as avsnp147).
+Each 'protocol' corresponds to one field in the <span style="color:crimson">-option</span> argument: gene-based (referred to as g), gene-based with cross-reference annotation (referred to as gx), region-based (referred to as r) and filter-based (referred to as f).
 In the final output file, a tab-delimited file with many columns will contain the input columns and annotation columns, that correspond to the  combination of 'protocol' and 'option'.
 For more details, please refer to [https://annovar.openbioinformatics.org/en/latest/user-guide/startup/#table_annovarpl](https://annovar.openbioinformatics.org/en/latest/user-guide/startup/#table_annovarpl).

 **16\.** Now open the two output files for both software in Excel.

-<code>PAP1_1708_01_T01_funcotator.maf<br>
+<code>PAP1_1708_01_T01_funcotator.maf</code>,<br>
-PAP1_1708_01_T01.hg38_multianno.csv</code>
+<code>PAP1_1708_01_T01.hg38_multianno.csv</code>

 The Funcotator output is in the MAF format, the first several columns are the basic features of the mutation: genomic coordinates, reference and variant alleles, variant classifications and types.
 The variant classifications and types could be used to prioritize candidate driver mutations.